-Mia Zapata’s vocals matched with urgent raucous punky Seattle grunge energy.
+Mia Zapata’s vocals matched with urgent, raucous, punky Seattle grunge energy.

 What does The Gits’ Frenching the Bully mean to me?
 What does it make me feel?
 Why is it exciting or compelling?

 I was introduced to The Gits by way of a great live version of “Second Skin” on the Hyped! documentary soundtrack.
-We’ll be getting to that album down the line, but suffice to say that I was immediately struck by the raw passion of lead singer Mia Zapata’s vocals, the urgent raucous punky Seattle grunge energy of the band, calibrated with real musical dynamics and sensibilities.
+We’ll be getting to that album down the line, but suffice to say that I was immediately struck by the raw passion of lead singer Mia Zapata’s vocals, the urgent raucous punky Seattle grunge energy of the band, calibrated with legit musical dynamics and sensibilities.
 The studio version on Frenching the Bully does a great job of capturing the same vibe.